 Tick Dips

-Collars that repel fleas and ticks are another preventive you can use though they are only meant for killing fleas on the head or the neck of your pet.
-In order for the collar to work, it must come into contact with your pets’ fur and skin.
-Be sure, as well, to make sure there are two fingers under the collar when you put it around your pets’ neck.
+Collars Collars designed to repel fleas and ticks offer another prevention option, though they primarily target killing fleas on your pet’s head or neck area.
+For the collar to function properly, it must maintain contact with your pet’s coat and skin.
+Additionally, ensure you can fit two fingers beneath the collar when securing it around your pet’s neck.

 Powders

-Powders are medications that also work to repel fleas and ticks from your dog.
-Use these powders with caution during the application process as they tend to blow into the air.
-It can then become an irritant to pets and people alike.
+Powders represent products that also function to repel fleas and ticks from your dog.
+Apply these powders carefully during the treatment process as they frequently disperse into the atmosphere.
+This can create irritation for pets and humans equally.

 Sprays

-Tick sprays are effective at killing ticks almost immediately.
-Sprays can be used in between medicated shampoo and tick dips.
+Tick sprays prove effective at eliminating ticks nearly instantaneously.
+Sprays can be applied between medicated shampoo treatments and tick dips.

 The House and the Lawn